My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.— Maya Angelou

 The art world can be intimidating and competitive, especially for self-representing artists looking to make a living from their work.
 This post provides helpful insights, strategies, and tips to help you find your artistic voice, get your work to market, and successfully compete with higher-profile artists and galleries.

-There are more ideas and suggestions than anyone can manage at once.
+You’ll discover more ideas and suggestions than anyone can manage at once.
 The way to use the information is to find the things you can do and are willing to do.
 As the saying goes,

 “Do what you can with what you’ve got where you are.”

 Developing a unique voice is the first step in establishing yourself as an artist.
 Experiment with different mediums, styles, and techniques to discover what resonates most with you.
-Spend time refining your skills and exploring your creativity to develop a signature style that sets you apart from other artists in the market.
+Spend time refining your skills and exploring your creativity to develop a signature style that sets you apart from other artists on the market.

-Build a Consistent Body of Work
+Build a consistent body of artwork.

 A cohesive body of work is crucial for proving your artistic vision and highlighting your talent.
 Focus on creating a series or collection of pieces that convey your signature style and creative message.